iutinvg/buxoff/README.markdown

 Buxoff is short for a Buxfer Offline.
 And this is yet another client app for the famous financial tracker.

-There are three main differences from ther other clients:
+There are three main differences from the other clients:

 1. it is offline;
 2. that's why it is fast;